Lead qualifying questions for chatbots: 4 in the right order

 Name plus phone OR email.
 Not both.
 Never email-then-phone-then-form.
 Identity comes after the visitor has already said yes three times.

 Ask this first, not last.
 If you cannot serve the area, you save the visitor (and yourself) from the rest of the flow and can offer a referral or a list of partner trades.
-Most chatbots ask for postcode somewhere in the middle, after extracting an email — which means they collect a lead they cannot fulfil and then disappoint the visitor by email.
+Most chatbots ask for postcode somewhere in the middle, after extracting an email.
+They collect a lead they cannot fulfil, then disappoint the visitor by email.

 You do not need five sub-questions to learn that a kitchen tap is leaking.
 One free-text box plus a "tell me more" follow-up if the answer is ambiguous gets you the same context with a fraction of the friction.

 The pattern to avoid is the structured intake form pretending to be chat.
-A plumbing intake that asks about water heater type, leak location, fixture type, age of the property, and previous work all in sequence is a five-field form, not one question — and the conversion cost of the four extra steps is real.
+A plumbing intake that asks about water heater type, leak location, fixture type, age of the property, and previous work all in sequence is a five-field form, not one question.
+The conversion cost of the four extra steps is real.

 The question most chatbots ask that they shouldn't